jnuho/mkdocs/docs/iac/terraform-and-helm.md

 - Helm Repository
     - While you can deploy a Helm chart directly from the filesystem,
-    - it’s recommended to use Helm repositories.
+    - it's recommended to use Helm repositories.
     - Helm repositories allow versioning, collaboration, and easy distribution of charts
     - [`LINK`](https://www.kubernet.dev/getting-started-with-helm-simplifying-kubernetes-application-deployments)